arthurbrousse/arthurbrousse.github.io/_posts/2021-12-11-datastory.md

 The big advantage of words, is that they convey much emotions.
 Therefore from the quotes in the dataset, we can build a first overview of what image each brand has had in the past years by assessing the average sentiment in the quotes.
 After selecting a sample of quotes which share characteristic keywords (e.g. brand names, car models) and checking the uniqueness of each quote, we proceed to a Sentiment Analysis, via a lexicon-based algorithm called Valence Aware Dictionnary sEntiment Reasoning (VADER).
 In a nutshell, this algorithm associates values to words depending on their meaning and the emotion they convey, and uses them to compute a score that corresponds to the overall "positiveness" of the sentence.
 The analysis is also backed up, by a similar method that analyses the emotion **GIVE NAME** of the sentence and BERT, a sentiment analysis Deep Neural Network.

-Maitenant que nous avons sélectionné les quotes qui parlent de Chevrolet et de Tesla, calculé les sentiments qui en ressortent, il est de temps d'analyser nos résultats.
-Pour se faire nous allons dans un premier temps montrer la moyenne des sentiments par mois ainsi que le notre de quotes entre Janvier 2015 et Décembre 2020.
+Now that we have selected the quotes that talk about Chevrolet and Tesla, and calculated the sentiments that emerge, it is time to analyze our results.
+To do so, we will first show the average and standard deviation of the sentiments per month as well as the number of quotes between January 2015 and December 2020.

 {% include general_chevrolet.html %}

-On peut remarque que pour Chevrolet, le nombre de quotes varie mais surtout qu'en Janvier 2016, Novembre/Décembre 2016 et Janvier 2017 nous avons presque aucune quote.
-La moyenne des sentiments par mois et relativement élevée mais surtout très stable mis à part lorsque le nombre de quote est bas.
-Le troisième plot nous montre la standard déviation également par mois.
-Contrairement à ce qu'on aurait pû attendre, elle oscille beaucoup.
+We can notice that for Chevrolet, the number of quotes varies, but especially that in January 2016, November/December 2016 and January 2017 we have almost no quotes.
+The average sentiment per month is relatively high, but mostly very stable except when the number of quotes is low.
+The third plot shows us the standard deviation also per month.
+Contrary to what one would expect, it oscillates a lot.

 {% include general_tesla.html %}

-Maintenat pour Tesla, on voit qu'il y a aussi peut de quotes en début 2016 et fin 2016/début 2017.
-On pourrait penser que le dataset QuoteBank a peut être moins de données pour cette période.
-On remarque que contrairement à Chevrolet, le nombre de quotes augement considérablement après 2017.
-Nous avons aussi découvert que dans nos quotes selectionées, 24% sont des citations d'Elon Musk, le créateur de Tesla.
-Le score est en moyenne plus bas et beaucoup moins stable que celui de Chevrolet.
-On remarque finalement que la standard deviation est beaucoup plus stable dans les quotes de Tesla comparé à celle de Chevrolet.
+Now for Tesla, we see that there are also few quotes in early 2016 and late 2016/early 2017.
+One would think that the QuoteBank dataset might have less data for this period.
+We notice that unlike Chevrolet, the number of quotes increases significantly after 2017.
+We also found that in our selected quotes, 24% are quotes from Elon Musk, the creator of Tesla.
 Now, a striking difference, is the average score that we observe over the years, being much lower for Tesla quotes.
 Now, this can be due to several factors: The quality of the analysis and of the methods that might have more trouble analysing either one of the datasets, global controversies around Tesla due to its novelty and practices.
+We finally notice that the standard deviation is much more stable in Tesla's quotes compared to Chevrolet's.

 ## Topic Analysis